 In the figure at right, DC1’s DNS is checking a member local to it (VS-A1, via that VS’ SEs), as well as every other GS member VS. Note that VS-A4’s health can only be had via data-plane health checks (by directing checks to vip-4).

-Simultaneously, the DNS instance located in DC2 would be doing similar checks.
+Simultaneously, active Controller CC-2 would be doing similar checks.

 If there are firewalls between sites, they must be optioned to permit communication from the GSLB DNSs to all VIPs.

 Both methods can be in play simultaneously.
 If so, a GS virtual service will be marked as UP if one of the are true:

 - Both control-plane and data-plane health report UP.

 - Data-plane health is reporting UP but control-plane health is failing due to a Controller being down.

 For more information, please refer to Avi GSLB Service and Health Monitors.

 The expected isolation and administrative restrictions of a multi-tenant architecture extend to Avi GSLB.
 GSLB is configured by the Avi “admin,” who can place the DNS service VS in the “admin” tenant or some other.
 Each Avi tenant can then use that shared DNS service VS for their global applications.